bitcoinops/taproot-workshop/README.md

 directly with jupyter .ipynb files, which you can open once you have jupyter installed.

-Start Jupyter notebook to see exercises:
+Start jupyter notebook to see exercises:

 ```
 $ jupyter notebook